Day Care Provider

 Do you think less of stay-at-home parents who use day care services even though they don't work?

-Asked by laaaaazybones over 11 years ago
+Asked by laaaaazybones about 12 years ago

 I do not think less of parents who stay home and their kids are in daycare.
 Some want them to have the social experience and that's fine.
 I do have a problem with parents who just want their child out of their hair so they can go about their business.
 And I can spot those parents from a mile away.
 Why even have a child (and have the ability to stay home with them) just so you can put them in a daycare facility for eleven hours a day five days a week?
 One parent was a stay at home mom and I never met her, the housekeeper would drop her kid off and pick her up.
 That child was in my class from 7 AM until 6 PM Monday through friday.
 The housekeeper would feel awful for the child and pick her up early and take her on daytrips because she wasn't allowed to bring her home before 6.
 Ridiculous.